microsoft/onnxruntime/docs/python/inference/api_summary.rst

 ONNX Runtime orchestrates the execution of operator kernels via `execution providers`.
 An execution provider contains the set of kernels for a specific execution target (CPU, GPU, IoT etc).
 Execution provides are configured using the `providers` parameter.
-Kernels from different execution providers are chosen in the priority order give in the list of providers.
+Kernels from different execution providers are chosen in the priority order given in the list of providers.
 In th e example below if there is a kernel in the CUDA execution provider ONNX Runtime executes that on GPU.
 If not the kernel is executed on CPU.